ChickenMst/Modules/docs/modules.md

 connection:disconnect() -- disconnects the connection from the parent event
 ```
 ### modules.classes.event
 This class allow for events.
-Functions can be connected to it by turning them into connections then be ran when the event is fired.
-Due to the way connections work events and connections cant be saved into gsave.
+Functions can beections work events and connecti connected to it by turning them into connections then be ran when the event is fired.
+Due to the way connections cant be saved into gsave.
 ```lua
 ---@return Event -- return class object modules.classes.event:create()